aclongo/cat-adventure/README.md

-# cat-adventure
+# NEKO-NEKO
-A simple text-based adventure about taking care of a needy cat named Neko.
+NEKO-NEKO is a text-based adventure game about taking care of a needy cat.
+The game is played in the terminal and the player's goal is to keep the cat happy by responding to its changing moods with different actions.
-Can you make Neko happy?

-Neko has 4 possible starting moods in this iteration:
-1. Mad
-2. Hungry
-3. Bored
-4. Sleepy

-When the program first runs, a random starting mood is determined.
-Each mood prompts the user to respond with an action:
-(f)eed
-(p)lay
-(s)nuggle
-(l)eave alone

-Actions return a text-based response from Neko.
+## Gameplay

+The game starts with the player being given a random starting mood for the cat.
+There are four possible moods: mad, hungry, bored, and sleepy.
+The player will then be given a hint, chosen randomly from a pool for that mood, and must choose an action in response.
+Each action will either increase or decrease the cat's mood.

+### The available actions are:
+    (f)eed: Give the cat food.
+    (p)lay: Play with the cat.
+    (s)nuggle: Snuggle with the cat.
+    (l)eave alone: Leave the cat alone.
+    (q)uit: End the game.

+The player must enter a lowercase letter corresponding to the action they wish to do.
+This is then run through an input validation function to ensure only 'f', 'p', 's', 'l' or 'q' is entered.
+If not, the player is prompted to enter a lowercase letter and can try again.
+If they enter 'q', the program terminates.

-If you use the correct action for the current mood, the mood value will increase by one step.
-If you use the incorrect action, then the mood value decreases.
+If the player chooses the correct action based on the cat's mood, the cat's mood will increase by one point.
+If the player chooses an incorrect action, the cat's mood will decrease by one point.
-If the mood ever reaches a value of 5, then Neko is happy and the game is over! if the mood ever reaches a value of 0, Neko runs away and the game is over!
-Upon finishing, the game will ask you if you'd like to replay or start over.

-Improvements to be made:
-1. Input validation to only accept letters f, p, s and l
-2. More moods and actions!
+The game ends when the cat's mood reaches either 0 or 5.
+If the mood reaches 0, the cat runs away and the game is over.
+If the mood reaches 5, the cat is happy and the player wins the game.
+At this point, the player can choose to either replay the game (with a random starting mood and random hints, for variability), or end the program.

+## Installation and Usage

+NEKO-NEKO requires Python 3 to run.
+To play the game, simply download or clone the repository, navigate to the game's directory in your terminal, and run the main.py file with Python.
+Or, you can play it directly on [Replit](https://replit.com/@aclongo/cat-adventure?v=1).

+Follow the on-screen instructions to play the game.